atimics/matrixbot/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
 See [LICENSE](LICENSE) file for details.

+**Key Terms:**
+- ✅ **Share & Adapt**: You can copy, redistribute, remix, and build upon the material
+- 🏷️ **Attribution Required**: You must give appropriate credit and indicate changes
+- 🚫 **Non-Commercial**: Commercial use requires explicit written permission
+- 📧 **Commercial Licensing**: Contact us for commercial use permissions

+For commercial use, licensing, or any revenue-generating applications, please obtain written permission from the copyright holder.

 ## 🆘 Support